31 Simple Ways to Relieve Stress will help you navigate your way out of the stormy seas of your mind and get you back to calm waters.

 Sometimes just observing your cat can bring peace to your mind.
 Just 15 to 20 minutes devoted to spending time with your pet should bring your stress levels down about 30 percent.

-Relieve Stress Tip #16 – Go for a run.
+Simple Ways to Relieve Stress #16 – Go for a run.

 While running doesn’t mean you’re running away from your problems literally, it does give your mind a break.